Modern Basement Drop Ceiling Tile Idea

 Cons

 - NEED PRECISE CUTS – The biggest con I noticed was that my cuts needed to be pretty accurate.
-I had to redo a few because the miscut tile hung down after fitting in the drop ceiling track.
+I had to redo a few because the miscut tile hung down after it was fitted into the drop ceiling track.

 - TOUGH ON YOUR NECK – Even though it was an easy DIY project, it still took a lot of time on a ladder with your hands above your head…

-- COST – While these are still pretty inexpensive, depending on the design you chose it will be more expensive than repainting old tiles.
+- COST – While these are still pretty inexpensive, depending on the design you choose, it will be more expensive than repainting old tiles.

 What happens if you miscut a vinyl tile?

-In the picture below, you can see that the tile panel was cut a little too small and therefore was sagging.
-Our basement is large and I only did this a handful of times.
-If you are nervous, you could always measure instead of using the old panel as a guide.
+In the picture above, you can see that the tile panel was cut a little too small and is therefore sagging.
+Our basement is large, and I only did this a handful of times.
+If you are nervous, you could always measure rather than use the old panel as a guide.

 PRO TIP: Work in stages.
-This way you can order the boxes of tiles as needed.
+This way, you can order the tile boxes as needed.

 - Ceilume Stratford Tiles: the ones we used

-- Budget Ceiling Tiles: These appear to be slightly cheaper, but do not seem to have as much relief.
+- Budget Ceiling Tiles: These appear slightly cheaper but lack as much relief.

-- Decorative Tin Ceiling Tiles: This design is completely different from the white relief drop ceiling tiles I have linked to.
+- Decorative Tin Ceiling Tiles: This design is entirely different from the white relief drop ceiling tiles I have linked to.
 However, depending on your style, you may LOVE this look!

 - Genesis Icon Relief Tiles